 The Texas Penal Code defines Intoxicated, in section 49.01 as “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance in the body, or having an alcohol concentration of .08 or more.”

 The State can still charge you for DWI if you are under .08 despite this being the legal amount?

-Most large north Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
-Essentially, there is no such things as “No refusal weekend” anymore.
+Most large North Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
+As a result, there is no such thing as “No refusal weekend” anymore.

-You have a right to refuse to answer questions in a DWI (must submit to handing over license, insurance and registration)?
+You have a right to refuse to answer questions in a DWI?
+However, you must submit to handing over license, insurance and registration.

-You have a right to refuse to perform the field sobriety tests.
-The U.S. Supreme Court does require you step out the vehicle?
+You have a right to refuse to perform the field sobriety tests?
+In other words, the United States Supreme Court does require you step out the vehicle.

 The National Highway Safety Administration (NHTSA)’s standardized field sobriety tests have been subject to scientific peer review criticism?
 For example, Doctor Spurgeon Cole study and Doctor Steve Rubenzer paper both criticize the SFSTs.